AwesomenessXP/niche-ify/README.md

 check if the artist meets the criteria (lets say <= 10k) if no artists meet criteria, return the original artist (array.length = 0)

+##### Edge cases to consider with this algorithm:
+- [ ] All tracks in the playlist have the same artist
+    - will only return *one* track from one related artist
+    - needs to diversify playlist with other artists

+- [ ] Current artist has no related artist array and/or meets the criteria
+    - keep the current artist [ ]
+    - find another artist from the same genre that has related artists (this will be another algorithm)

+- [ ] Current artist and their related artists DON'T match the criteria
+    - find another artist from the same genre

+- [ ] Related artist is already in the user's playlist!
+    - return the next least popular artist in the related artist array